ErikFrisenstam/SystemetAppGrupp5/README.md

-# SystemetAppGrupp5
+# System Sök
-Grupp 5 repository for the systemet app
+Main repository for our app.

 Hi and welcome to our school project for a android app using Systembolagets product index.